SonalPinto/kronos/docs/riscv_tests.md

 ## Algorithms

-The following single-thread algorithm tests have been ported as well, and the `CPI` (Clocks Per Instructions).
+The following single-thread algorithm tests have been ported as well, and the `CPI` (Clocks Per Instructions) is recorded.
 Yes, they all pass.

 ```
 make krz-riscv-median_main